BenGalewsky/bengalewsky.github.io/_posts/2019-11-25-CompareYadageAndParsl.markdown

 high level abstraction, called a block, for providing a uniform description of a resource configuration irrespective of the specific execution provider.

-The parsl ecosystem includes specific interfaces for running on many of the popular HTC environments such as Jetstream, Condor, and Slurm.
+The Parsl ecosystem includes specific interfaces for running on many of the popular HTC environments such as Jetstream, Condor, and Slurm.
 It also has interfaces for commercial cloud providers.

 The `HighThroughputExecutor` implements hierarchical scheduling and batching and consistently delivers high throughput task execution on the order of 1000 Nodes

-Key to this performance is the coupling between the parsl driver program and the executors.
+Key to this performance is the coupling between the Parsl driver program and the executors.
 It depends on the IPython library in the executor image.
 The workflow steps are pickled using `CloudPickle` and transmitted.